sameersbn/docker-redmine/README.md

 If you are using a google apps account with a custom domain (other than google.com), you need to set the `SMTP_DOMAIN` parameters or else you will get internal server error when doing an action that would normally send a mail.

-__NOTE:__

-I have only tested standard gmail and google apps login.
-I expect that the currently provided configuration parameters should be sufficient for most users.
-If this is not the case, then please let me know.

 Similary you can configure receiving emails using the `IMAP_` configuration options.
 Please refer [Available Configuration Parameters](#available-configuration-parameters) for details.
 When receiving emails is enabled users can comment on issues by replying to emails.

 *P.S.
 The receiving emails feature is only available in versions greater than `2.6.6`, `3.0.4` and `3.1.0`.
 Refer the [Changelog](Changelog.md) for details.*